Peripherally inserted central catheter: Care at home

 It is very important to prevent infection, which might require removal of the PICC line.
 The nurse will show you how to keep your supplies sterile, so no germs will enter the catheter and cause an infection.

-Members of your health care team take steps to prevent infection such as washing their hands and using gloves.
+Members of your health care team take steps to prevent infection such as washing their hands and wearing gloves.
+Daily CHG bath treatments are used while in the hospital (used for neonatal patients on a case by case basis).
 Parents and patients also have a role to play in preventing CLABSIs.

 Cleanliness is a must!
 Each time you do a procedure with the PICC line, follow these steps: